-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Redwood Falls is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Redwood Falls is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Redwood Falls who work in sales jobs (11.65%), office and administrative support (9.60%), and management occupations (8.92%).
+Unlike some cities, Redwood Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Redwood Falls are a mix of both white- and blue-collar jobs.
+Overall, Redwood Falls is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Redwood Falls who work in management occupations (11.35%), sales jobs (9.78%), and healthcare suport services (9.41%).

-The per capita income in Redwood Falls in 2010 was $24,054, which is middle income relative to Minnesota and the nation.
-This equates to an annual income of $96,216 for a family of four.
+The per capita income in Redwood Falls in 2010 was $26,487, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
+This equates to an annual income of $105,948 for a family of four.
 However, Redwood Falls contains both very wealthy and poor people as well.

 The most common language spoken in Redwood Falls is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.